 Even better, installing Linkerd 2.0 on your service requires no configuration or code changes.

-The service sidecar design is something we’re really excited about because it addresses two major problems with the traditional (!) service mesh model:
+The 2.0 release is something we’re really excited about because it addresses two major problems with the traditional (!) service mesh model:

 - Traditional service meshes are an all-or-nothing proposition that add a significant layer of complexity to your stack.
 That’s not great.